Google for Jobs is a free service.

 Google for Jobs vs. Monster:

-Google for Jobs is completely free, while Monster offers both free and paid posting options.
+Google for Jobs is completely free, while Monster's pricing starts at $12.00 per day.
 Google for Jobs makes it easy for job seekers to discover job opportunities, but it does not offer any hiring solutions beyond the option to have job postings indexed by Google.
 Monster, on the other hand, offers comprehensive recruitment solutions.

 Google for Jobs vs. Handshake: